Five Questions to Ask A Financial Advisor

-There are some dumb questions that you could ask that I’ve seen on other lists.
+There are some dumb questions I’ve seen on other lists.
 Avoid:

-First, I use the term “financial advisor” to represent all financial professionals because I think that is the term most people would use to classify them.
+I use the term “financial advisor” in this episode to represent all financial professionals.
+That is the term most people would use to classify them.
 But let’s break that down a bit first because there are important distinctions.

 Financial Professionals that work directly with clients will generally fall into one of the following categories: